I have taught guitar and drums for several years. Here is some advice for getting young people started in music.

 Noise and Ear Protection

 Ear protection is a major issue with some instruments, especially drums.
 For my drum students, I always insisted they wear headphones for both practice and lessons.
-Guitars are a different matter—unless your child regularly cranks the amplifier up to eleven, there's less of a need for ear protection.
+Guitars are a different matter—unless your kid regularly cranks the amplifier up to eleven, there's less of a need for ear protection.
 Keep an eye on the volume, and make sure they don't have the amp at head-level for some reason, and it's unlikely that it will be loud enough to cause damage.
 If you're still concerned, by all means check in with their pediatrician for a second opinion!

 A more common issue as far as noise is concerned that I have encountered is parental noise fatigue or PNF—okay, I made that up, but it's still a real thing.
 Even the most rock-positive parents have their limits, and it's smart to discuss some basic house rules for rock guitar practice.

-If you're buying an electric guitar for a child or beginning player, then you'll need to consider getting them lessons of some kind.
+If you're buying an electric guitar for a kid or beginning player, then you'll need to consider getting them lessons of some kind.
 Your solution will depend on several factors, many of them specific to your family or your children.
 In general, a good guitar teacher will cost about $50 an hour; if you have two kids in one family taking lessons, you may be able to arrange a package deal.
 I used to charge $60 an hour for music lessons, and never had a shortage of students, but I was a bit more experienced than other teachers in terms of rock and roll and recording experience.

 Although electronic drums and music keyboards often have a lesson or tutorial mode that can get things started, this is obviously not a feature of guitars, and that increases the chances that you'll need an actual human teacher.
 However, you don't necessarily need to arrange in-person lessons—there are good online courses and Youtube tutorials that are often a great way to learn the basics without spending much money.